 We offer guidance to children and young people who have been identified by the Keeping Safe and Well Tool as requiring an additional level of emotional support above that provided by Universal Services.

-Our focus is to deliver early intervention and prevention methods by providing a holistic model of support to improve and promote emotional health and wellbeing.
-This enables young people to become more resilient, confident and to take ownership to enhance and sustain their emotional health needs thus empowering them to thrive and attain within their school and communities.
+Our focus is on early intervention and prevention by providing a holistic model of support to improve and promote emotional health and wellbeing.
+This enables young people to become more resilient and confident, and to take ownership of their emotional health needs, thus empowering them to thrive and attain within their school and communities.

-Our interventions are time limited thus enabling the children and young people to put their learned coping strategies into practice, promoting resilience and therefore not building reliance.
-We do this by using the Wellbeing Indicators identified on the completed referral form and further initial assessment of the child or young person, this is then used to formulate a plan and tailor a package of support.
+Our interventions are time-limited, which enables children and young people to put their learned coping strategies into practice: we promote resilience rather than building reliance.
+We do this by using the Wellbeing Indicators identified on the completed referral form and further initial assessment of the child or young person.
+This is then used to formulate a plan and tailor a package of support.

 A supported referral enables all other professionals to signpost children and young people to the service using the methods above or supporting the young person to complete a self-referral form.
-Using this method of referral enables the child or young person to take ownership and responsibility of their own emotional health and wellbeing and will result in a richer engagement of the interventions that takes place.
-The child or young person will always be encouraged and supported to share with their parent/guardian and their pastoral teacher in the case of a self-referral that they are accessing the Resilience for Wellbeing Service.
+Using this method of referral enables the child or young person to take ownership and responsibility of their own emotional health and wellbeing, and will result in a richer engagement of the interventions that takes place.
+In the case of a self-referral, the child or young person will always be encouraged and supported to tell their parent/guardian and their pastoral teacher that they are accessing the Resilience for Wellbeing Service.

 Breathing Space – 0800 83 85 87